Stolen Kisses: Plot

+Antoine eventually becomes a TV repairman and avoids Christine at all costs.
+One day, his poor driving skills make him crash a van into the car of Christine's dad.
+However, no one is harmed.
+Christine's dad forgives him and later talks to his daughter about Antoine's new job.
+To win him back, Christine deliberately disables her TV and calls Antoine's company for repairs while her parents are away.
+The company sends Antoine, whose lack of skills makes him try for hours to fix a TV that is only missing a tube.
+Taking advantage of this opportunity, Christine reconciles with Antoine, and the two have sex.
+The next morning, without saying a word, Antoine proposes to her, and she accepts.

-The film's final scene shows the newly engaged Antoine and Christine, strolling in the park.
-A strange man who has trailed Christine for days approaches the couple and declares his love for Christine.
-He describes his love as "permanent" and unlike the "temporary" love of "temporary people".
+The newly engaged Antoine and Christine later stroll in a park.
+A man who has trailed Christine for days approaches the couple and declares his love for Christine.
+He describes his love as "permanent" and unlike the "temporary" love of "temporary people."
 When he walks away, Christine presumes that the man is insane.
-Antoine, recognising similarities in much of his own previous behaviour, admits, "He must be".
+Antoine, recognising similarities in much of his own behaviour, admits, "He must be."